Nominations are open for the 2021 Haringey Design Awards! You have until Friday 10 September to make your nominations.

 - Preparing a business continuity plan

 - Statement from the Leader of Haringey Council (on the Brexit page)

-Suppliers with concerns or in need of help and advice about their employees who are EU citizens please use the following links:
+The post-Brexit settlement program for EU citizens wishing to remain in the UK closes on 30 June 2021.
+If you are in need of help or advice about employees who are EU citizens please use the following links:

 Public procurement regulations advice guidance available from GOV.UK: